MatheusRabetti/matheusrabetti.github.io/_posts/2016-12-15-math-statistics.md

 ## See the Big Picture

-With that said, it’s important not to get too caught up with individual data points or a tiny section in a really big dataset.
+It’s important not to get too caught up with individual data points or a tiny section in a really big dataset.
+Always look on what the data wants to talk in general.
+Looking at distance, what can you see?

 ## No Agendas